larsbrinkhoff/its-archives/ailab/greenblatt-ai-films-interview-2006.md

 We couldn't since we couldn't
-hold even one frame in memory, we had this random access camera device called a video sector and it's something we had to make ourselves up from from basically practically nothing.
+hold even one frame in memory, we had this random access camera device called a vidissector and it's something we had to make ourselves up from from basically practically nothing.
 (28:40)